 If I’m being honest, this love of boots probably stems from my distaste for sneakers.
 I could list the many cons of sneakers (expensive, weird color choices, tying laces, unpairable with dresses)… but I digress.
 The point is, when that fall chill hits the air, I’m pulling all the boots out of my closet and leaving the sneakers firmly in the back.

 Want to know the clincher that makes a good boot day a GREAT boot day?
 Boot socks.
+These guys have a long history.
 Let me tell you why boot socks are so great, and why, if you have a closet full of boots like I do, you also need a matching drawer full of boot socks.

 What Are Boot Socks?

 Before I dive into why boot socks are so great, I should define “boot sock.”
 There are two ways to think about this…